mikespinks0401/Nuxt3-Vuetify3-Pinia-Starter/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 | Vuetify 3 | Pinia Starter

+Look at the [Vuetify 3 Documentation](https://vuetifyjs.com/en/) to learn more about Vuetify

+Look at the [Pinia Documentation](https://https://pinia.vuejs.org/) to learn more about Pinia

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more about Nuxt

 ## Setup